dmulyalin/ttp_templates/README.md

 This repository contains a collection of [TTP](https://github.com/dmulyalin/ttp) templates.

-Templates developed by community.
-If you come across problem that you was able to solve using TTP and feel that your work can be useful to other people, do not hesitate to raise an issue or submit pull request to include your template in this repository.
+If you was able to solve some problem using TTP and feel that your work can be useful to other people, feel free to raise an issue or submit pull request to include your template in this repository.

 ## Sample usage

-A couple of examples.
+This example demonstrates how to parse `Test Platform` output for `show run | sec interface` command using `platform/test_platform_show_run_pipe_sec_interface.txt` template.

-<details><summary>This example demonstrates how to parse `Test Platform` output for `show run | sec interface` command using `platform/test_platform_show_run_pipe_sec_interface.txt` template.</summary>
+<details><summary>Code</summary>

 ```python
 from ttp import ttp